Shooting in Dutch city of Dordrecht kills three | The China Post

-Dutch police are investigating a shooting incident in Dordrecht, about 24 kilometers (15 miles) southeast of the port city of Rotterdam.
+Three people are dead and another severely injured in a shooting in Dordrecht, about 24 kilometers (15 miles) southeast of the port city of Rotterdam, on Monday.

 Miriam Slot, a police spokeswoman, told Reuters news agency that a 34-year-old Dutch policeman shot and killed his two young children and himself at a home in Dordrecht on Monday evening.